-They are vitally important in the food chain and to the health of our planet.
+Microscopic organisms are crucial within the food chain and to the health of our planet.
 They are the base of the marine food web and, directly or indirectly, are food for everything else in the open sea.

-In addition, these microscopic organisms have a role in maintaining the Earth’s atmosphere — they help remove carbon dioxide and release chemicals that help form clouds.
+Microscopic organisms also have a role in maintaining the Earth’s atmosphere.
+They help remove carbon dioxide and release chemicals that help form clouds.
 Scientists study microscopic organisms in the Antarctic so they can better understand atmospheric changes and the depletion of the ozone layer.

 The four main types of micro-organisms in the ocean are:

-- algae, which are single celled plants also known as phytoplankton (from the Greek, meaning drifting plants)
+- Algae — these are single celled plants also known as phytoplankton (from the Greek, meaning drifting plants).

-- protozoa, which are single celled animals also known as zooplankton (also Greek, meaning drifting animals)
+- Protozoa — these are single celled animals also known as zooplankton (from the Greek, meaning drifting animals).

-- bacteria, which are the most abundant organisms on earth
+- Bacteria — the most abundant organisms on earth.

-- viruses, which are the most abundant biological agents in seawater where they infect phytoplankton, protozoa and bacteria, and may be important in controlling their abundance and composition.
+- Viruses — the most abundant biological agents in seawater.
+They infect phytoplankton, protozoa and bacteria.
+They may be important in controlling their abundance and composition.

 'Protists' is the general term for single celled organisms, including phytoplankton and protozoa.